In the last contribution, I showed the relationship as between the extended Euler Identity and the Type 2 Number System.

 So properly understood in a true qualitative sense the imaginary concept in Mathematics points directly to the vital role of unconscious (as well as conscious) appreciation in Mathematics.

 Informally this is to a degree recognised.
 For example one could attempt for example to rationally explain the Pythagorean theorem to a student.
-However without supporting intuition, that student would lack - literally - to see what is implied by the rational connections.
+However without supporting intuition, that student would lack - literally -the imagination to see what is implied by the rational connections.

 Likewise in any mathematical work of a creative nature, intuition is a vital ingredient in developing the key insights necessary to sustain the whole endeavour.